 Hybrid REITs invest in a combination of properties and real-estate-backed mortgages.
 In some cases, they also extend loans to real estate investors.
-Hence, Hybrid REITs generate a dual income from rents as well as mortgage interests.
+Hence, Hybrid REITs generate a dual income from rent as well as mortgage interests.

 3. Equity REIT

 These companies purchase, own, and produce income-producing real estate.
-So, Equity traded REITs are highly suitable for long-term investing as they generate dividend-yields and capital gains.
+So, Equity traded REITs are highly suitable for long-term investing as they generate dividend yields and capital gains.

 Equity REITs are further categorized into various sub-industries depending on the sector or property types:

 4. Diversified REIT

 A diversified REIT owns and operates a diversified portfolio of commercial real estate.
 For instance, they can manage a portfolio that consists of retail properties and office real estate.

 However, some diversified REITs manage real estate assets across two different sectors.
 Hence, they can manage a mix of residential and commercial real estate assets.

 These entities acquire, develop, own, lease and manage industrial facilities.
 These include warehouses, distribution centers, cold storage, light manufacturing centers, and so on.

 Some of the advantages of Industrial REITs include long-term leases and net leases which require the tenants to bear the operating expenses.